MLSA-MUET-SZAB-Club-Khairpur-Mir-s/Learn-to-Code/Java/README.md

 So, if you're a college student learning to code for the first time, Java can be a good language to start with.
 If you're a professional who wants to churn out simple, elegant code and deploy it quickly, Java is not the ideal choice.

+# What is class in Java?
+A class in Java is a logical template to create objects that share common properties and methods.
+Hence, all objects in a given class will have the same methods or properties.
+For example: in the real world, a specific cat is an object of the “cats” class.

 Conclusion
 It's very unlikely that Java will disappear anytime soon.
 It remains far too deeply embedded into the programming culture and codebases to be nearing its demise.